yoxel/aurinko-workplace-apps/README.md

 # Workplace app examples

 Aurinko provides a backend API for single-page apps with a focus on workplace integrations and unified APIs.
-Aurinko is built to support workplace apps/addins/addons like Office 365 addins, MS Teams apps, Zoom/WebEx in-meeting apps, ...
-It will allow your app to authenticate a user using Office 365, Gmail, Salesforce,... oauth flow and will manage a user session based on that id.
+Aurinko is built to support workplace apps/addins/addons like Office 365 addins, MS Teams apps, Zoom/WebEx in-meeting apps.
+It will allow your webapp to authenticate a user using Office 365, Gmail, Salesforce,... oauth flow and will manage a user session based on that id.

 The benefits of using Aurinko as the backend are the following:

-1. Pre-built backend API, openid based user management is provided.
+1. Pre-built backend API, openid based user management is provided, supports Outlook's idToken.
 2. Unified OAuth flows, and access token management.
 Oauth tokens never reside on the client-side.
 3. Unified error handling.